risk-first/website/menagerie/Staging-And-Classifying.md

 - similar to _threading/deadlocking issues
 - Coordination is how you deal with abstractions.  and this means communication.

-tbd diagram: abstractions -> agency -> coordintion -> communication
+tbd diagram: abstractions -> agency -> coordination -> communication

 One thing that should be apparent is that there are similarities in the risks between all the kinds of